anchpop/wise_mans_haskell/book.md

 1
 ```

-But there's lots of other *types* of things you can set constants to, too!
+But there's lots of other *types* of things you can set constants on, too!
 Go back to GHCi and try this:

 ```haskell
 Prelude> c1 = 'a'